There are surprisingly far fewer books on the French and Indian War than other American wars.

 Cooper, who died in 1851, was a former sailor with the U.S. Navy and later became an author.
 He wrote many historical novels including the Leatherstocking Tales, a five-part series about the frontier period, and began his writing career with a novel titled The Spy, which was about counterespionage during the American Revolution.
 The Last of the Mohicans is considered by many to be his masterpiece.

-Published in 1937, the book is a two-part novel that follows the exploits of Robert Rogers, the leader of the Roger’s Rangers, which were a colonial force fighting alongside the British during the French and Indian war.
+Published in 1937, this book by Kenneth Roberts is a two-part novel that follows the exploits of Robert Rogers, the leader of the Roger’s Rangers, which were a colonial force fighting alongside the British during the French and Indian war.

 The first novel focuses on the rangers raid on the Abenaki village of St. Francis in Quebec while the second novel focuses on Roger’s later life in both London, England and at a military fort in Michigan.
 In 1940, the book was adapted to the big screen and starred famed actor Spencer Tracy.